yrpan/yrpan.github.io/index.md

 ### Note:

 If you're looking for a long-term investment in a startup, then look no further.
 Our resilient capital structure, commitment to high product standards, and relatively low operating costs; give us every assurance that WR is built to last.
-The yearly net earnings are estimated at $77 million (Level I projected after-tax net earnings, for 1 million MAUs, optimal scenario; the details on Level II and III revenue chains are unavailable at this time, but we expect them to surpass our Level I, which forms the base revenue).
+The yearly net earnings are estimated at $77 million (Level I projected after-tax net earnings, for 1 million MAUs, optimal scenario, post-stabilization; the details on Level II and III revenue chains are unavailable at this time, but we expect them to surpass our Level I, which forms the base revenue).

 You may request a copy of our investor information package by contacting us directly at info@ranktheglobe.com, with your legal name, contact information, business details (if applicable), and any other info of relevance.
 Class A, B and C shares are available for purchase to eligible investors.